 Luckily for curious cascara consumers everywhere, Alma Coffee owns the farms where our roasted coffee beans—and subsequent cascara cherry skins—are harvested and grown!
-We sell cascara year-round in our online store in both 6oz and 3lb quantities!
+We sell cascara from our annual coffee harvest while supplies last in both 6 oz and 3 lb quantities!

 Have you been reading this wondering what cascara tastes like?
 We don't blame you!

 There are so many possibilities for enjoying the natural fruitiness and sweet flavor notes of cascara in both its historically popular hot tea form and newer, more experimental variants such as simple syrup, cold brew or cocktails!